Honolulu marathon CEO says he was abused by Michigan doctor

 Since then, a number of men alleging sexual abuse by Anderson, including Barahal, have retained law firms that are representing accusers who sued Michigan State University and Ohio State University in similar cases.
 The accusations of abuse at the University of Michigan and Ohio State bear striking similarities.
 The University of Minnesota is also investigating claims accusing a former assistant hockey coach of sexually abusing players.

+University President Mark Schlissel apologized last week “to anyone who was harmed by Dr. Anderson,” saying in a statement that the “patient-physician relationship involves a solemn commitment and trust.”

-A hotline was set up for those who have information about Anderson to come forward.
+The school set up a hotline so that those who have information about Anderson could come forward.
 Barahal, who called the hotline last week, said he did not speak to anybody about the violation immediately afterward or report it to the university or other authorities, but that he never forgot it.

 “It was embarrassing and inappropriate.
 But that’s not something that guys would generally talk about,” he said.